racyan/rachelyang.me/src/index.md

 Rachel Yang (she/her) is an electrical engineer, researcher, writer, and science communicator.

 For research, Rachel works on power electronics, a critical technology that provides power to anything requiring electricity, from smartphones and laptops to homes and schools.
-Specifically, she focuses on making magnetic components more energy efficient and more energy dense, as they're often the bottleneck in improving the performance of power electronics.
-By developing better magnetic components, Rachel hopes to help enable technological advances in electrical systems, such as reducing the energy consumption of power-hungry data centers or accelerating the development of hybrid electric aircraft.
+Specifically, she focuses on making magnetic components used in power electronics more energy efficient and more energy dense, as they're often the bottleneck in improving the performance of power electronics.
+By developing better magnetic components, Rachel hopes to help enable technological advances in electrical systems, such as by reducing the energy consumption of power-hungry data centers or by accelerating the development of hybrid electric aircraft.

 <!-- reducing energy consumption in the semiconductor manufacturing process or accelerating the charging rate of wireless chargers. -->